korest/korest.github.io/_posts/2018-08-19-lombok-alternatives.md

 ---
 layout: post
 title:  "Is there an alternative to Lombok?"
-date:   2018-08-19 21:00:00
+date:   2018-08-29 21:00:00
 tags: [lombok, autovalue, immutables, tools]
 categories: [Programming]
 comments: true
 ---

 <br>For the last few years [Lombok](https://projectlombok.org/) became one of the most used java libraries.
-<br>Unfortunately with the latest releases of Java it still has some problems [Java 9](https://github.com/rzwitserloot/lombok/issues/985), [Java 10](https://github.com/rzwitserloot/lombok/issues/1572).
+<br>Unfortunately with the latest releases of Java it has some problems [Java 9](https://github.com/rzwitserloot/lombok/issues/985), [Java 10](https://github.com/rzwitserloot/lombok/issues/1572).
-<br>I won't list all the advantages and disadvantages of it, but rather show some alternatives that we have.
+<br>I won't list all the advantages and disadvantages of it, but rather show some alternative libraries:
-<br>There are two libraries that provide somehow similar functionality to `Lombok` and could be used instead:
 * [Immutables](https://immutables.github.io/)
 * [AutoValue](https://github.com/google/auto/blob/master/value/userguide/index.md)
 <!--more-->

 ### I. Lombok

 <br>Let's start with already known `Lombok` and create some basic classes with simple functionality.
 <br>Then we will try to do the same using other two libraries.